When it comes to proper resource optimization, you have to ask yourself four questions:

 StormForge handles the first part (the application stack resources).

-Karpenter handles the second part (scaling up and down Worker Nodes).
+Karpenter handles the second part (scaling up and down worker nodes).

 Together, you have proper resource optimization.